 High school juniors and seniors (or the equivalent homeschooling levels) may win a chance in this contest to represent Massachusetts in Washington, DC!

-The 2016 winner was Isabelle Germino and she received a trip, including a parent or chaperone, to the National Right to Life Convention, July 7-9, 2016.
+The 2016 winner was Isabelle Germino and she received a trip, including a parent or chaperone, to the 2016 National Right to Life Convention.
 She and her parent also heard the wonderful speakers at the Convention and met active students from around the country.
-As the Massachusetts winner, Isabelle also gave her winning speech at the Assembly for Life, Jan.
-22, 2017 in Faneuil Hall.
+As the Massachusetts winner, Isabelle also gave her winning speech at the 2017 Assembly for Life in Faneuil Hall.

 Please note that the Massachusetts contest is held every other year, so juniors should be sure to participate when eligible.
 The contest is held during the MCFL Convention.
-The next scheduled contest is Spring 2018.
+The next scheduled contest is March 24, 2018 at Cardinal Spellman High School in Brockton.
 Contest participants will be our guests for the Convention and lunch.
-Anyone considering entering should check the rules, on the NRLC site and register with Linda Thayer, MCFL Vice-President of Educational Affairs, email@example.com.
+Anyone considering entering should check the rules, both on the NRLC site and on our site, and register with Dom Bettinelli, MCFL Director of Community Engagement, firstname.lastname@example.org.
 CLICK HERE for more information.

 Youth Summer Academy is an immersive experience for high school students who are training to be pro-life leaders today.
 It is designed to inspire young people to be persuasive and compassionate voices for life.